 Companies managing an unsafe workplace or construction site can be liable for injuries sustained on the job.
 In some cases, general contractors, property owners, architects, engineers, suppliers, and equipment manufacturers may also be responsible for compensating victims of equipment accidents.

 Each year, equipment accidents generate millions in settlements and verdicts for victims.
 Most commonly, the cause is human error and company negligence; however, product liability issues cannot be discounted.

 In many past incidents, heavy equipment has been found to be inherently flawed or malfunctioned.

 If machinery is found to have a faulty design or missing safety components, victims and their attorneys can file suit against large equipment manufacturers.

-If you or a loved one has suffered an injury involving heavy equipment, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury involving heavy equipment, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.